Bridgeconn/usfm-grammar/Disclaimer.md

 * make sure the nested char elements in cross-refs, footnotes and other char elements have + sign indicating nesting

+* check for correct attribute names in _\\fig_, and other markers

+* custom attributes, for markers like _\\em_ which doesn't have attributes as per spec

+* link attributes and custom attributes are accepted within all character/word level markers

+* any attribute name starting with a _"link-"_  is accepted as a valid link attribute

 ## Rules not changed, even though the paratext test cases support it

 * markers like _\\rem_, _\\v_ etc can be empty